Zisanminhaz/BD_Quake/README.md

 5. **UI Update:** The frontend dynamically updates the user interface based on the returned data.

 ## 🧩 Key Concepts & Technologies Used

-* **REST APIs:** The application uses RESTful API endpoints for communication between the frontend and backend.
 * **CRUD Operations:** The system performs Create, Read, Update, and Delete operations to manage reports, shelters, and user data.
 * **Authentication & Authorization:** Session-based authentication ensures secure access to the platform.
 * **Database Integration:** MySQL database is used for storing user reports, shelter data, and other related information.